 - Demonstrates compliance with all state, federal and all other regulatory agency requirements.

-BS /BA degree, a demonstrated basic knowledge of laboratory procedures, laboratory equipment, and data collection /classification required.
+- Work Experience: Demonstrated basic knowledge of laboratory procedures, laboratory equipment, and data collection /classification required; or any equivalent combination of education and/or experience.